nimblenitin/nimblenitin.github.io/README.md

 # nimblenitin.github.io
-All About ME
-A github hosted website for glimpse of me
+A github hosted website on all about me